-One of the major factors that determines the success or failure of a business is the efficiency of their business practices.
+One of the major factors determining a business’s success or failure is knowing when to streamline business processes and also the efficiency of their business practices.
 But this is something too few businesses take the time to figure out.

-So, how do you know when it’s time to examine your business processes?
+So, how do you know when it’s time to streamline business processes?

 Tasks that Take Too Long